membraneframework/membrane_webrtc_plugin/README.md

 Hooks.Player = createPlayerHook(iceServers);
 ```

 and add `Hooks` to the WebSocket constructor.
-It can be done in a following way:
+It can be done in the following way:

 ```js
 new LiveSocket("/live", Socket, {